Session 2: Responding to Policy & Design Challenges

 Overall, adaptability and flexibility are essential for SEN schools, as they must be able to respond to the diverse and changing needs of their students in order to provide an inclusive and supportive learning environment for all.
 By utilising bespoke the most effective education possible.
 By using bespoke education plans and offering different levels of support, SEN schools are able to meet the unique needs of each student and help them to achieve their full potential.

-Thermal comfort – getting it right in SEND
+Thermal comfort in SEND Schools

 Peter Hazzard, Associate, Cundall